-11 answers across capture, privacy, and pricing questions.
+12 answers across capture, privacy, and pricing questions.

 Yes.
 Pause from the tray menu, the app, or a keyboard shortcut.
 Resume when you are ready.
-You can also exclude specific windows, apps, monitors, or categories (HR tools, password managers, private browsing) so they are never captured in the first place.
+You can also exclude specific windows, apps, displays, or categories (HR tools, password managers, private browsing) so they are never captured in the first place.
 The security page lists the default exclusions.

 On Free, 7 days.
 On Pro, unlimited history.
 Storage grows roughly 500 MB per month for the database (OCR text, transcriptions, embeddings), bounded by your retention settings.
 See pricing and system requirements for plan and disk detail.